-This article will help give insight into how to prune your plants in order to get the most out of them throughout the course of their lifetime.
+This article will assist in providing insight into how to trim your plants in order to get the most out of them throughout the course of their lifetime.
 If you want the best possible outcome, follow these rules!

 What To Prune And When